davidoram/versionbump/README.md

 `versionbump-darwin-amd64 -comment "\nThis is a test\n" -filename CHANGELOG.md -minor`

 Note that inside the `-comment` field `\n` is replaced with a linebreak.

+## Release

+Create a new release manually.
+Github actions will detect this, and build the artifacts and attach them to the new release.